English Learner (EL) Program

 Parent Refusal

 Parents who choose for their child not to participate in the EL program must notify the EL staff and/or building principal.
 A letter must be obtained from the student’s building, and signed by the parent/guardian.
 These students will not receive services.
-However, under federal law these students must still be tested the WIDA ACCESS for ELLs 2.0 each spring until they meet the exit criteria.
+However, under federal law these students must still be tested the WIDA ACCESS each spring until they meet the exit criteria.

 Special Education